ungleich/cdist/cdist/conf/type/__file/man.rst

    If not supplied, an empty file or directory will be created.
    If source is '-' (dash), take what was written to stdin as the file content.

+onchange
+   The code to run if file is modified.

 MESSAGES
 --------
 chgrp <group>